Defenders enhance skills during annual Advanced Combat Training Exercise

-he 412th Security Forces Squadron hosted the Advanced Combat Training Exercise March 9-15, at Edwards Air Force Base, California.
+The 412th Security Forces Squadron hosted the Advanced Combat Training Exercise March 9-15, at Edwards Air Force Base, California.
 The event brought together 40 personnel from 10 different installations spanning three major commands encompassing eight teams.

-(Air Force video by Blaine Torres)
+The training aimed to address key shortfalls identified in previous training exercises and flag events, ensuring participants received comprehensive instruction and evaluation.
+The training was structured to assess and develop capabilities at multiple levels, including individual performance, fire team coordination, and squad-level operations.

+"The ACTE course provides a crucial opportunity for our developing Airmen and Sergeants to demonstrate their proficiency in essential skills," stated Tech.
+Sgt.
+Ricardo Roman, from the 96th Security Forces Squadron, Eglin Air Force Base, Florida.
+"However, there is a discernible gap in the application of fundamental law enforcement and air and ground base defense principles.
+While home station training programs are in place, we must acknowledge shortcomings at the enterprise level.
+Increased repetitions of hard and realistic training scenarios of small unit tactics, combatives, close-quarters battle tactics, land navigation and troop leading procedures are paramount to mission success and require focused improvement."

 |Date Taken: